 Generally, a CT scan is ordered during emergencies to detect abnormalities in the body as it is very quick and effective compared to other imaging procedures.
 The CT scan can help the doctor to

 - Detect and locate the tumor, blood clot, infections, etc

 - Examine muscle and bone disorders

-- Plan guided biopsy, surgery or radiation therapy
+- The plan guided biopsy, surgery, or radiation therapy

 - Evaluate the injuries in the internal body parts